LorneWhiteway/lfi_project/README.md

 ### expand_shell_script.py

 This script creates shell scripts.
 Specify the name of a 'template' shell script; this script may contain the special string "{}" in various places, in which case a new shell script will be created containing repeats of the template with "{}" replaced by specified integers (zero padded to length three).
+Additionally "{+1}" and "{-1}" may appear in the template script in which case offsets (by one or minus one) from the specified integers will be used.

 Syntax:
 ```